thinkum/commonide/README.md

 - NB: LTP-Main `defportable.lisp` - `DEFSIGNATURE` and
   `DEFIMPLEMENTATION` PROTOTYPES

-- NB Usage Cases for Source Mangement - LTP-Main `BASE-CLASS` development
+- NB Usage Cases for Source Management - LTP-Main `BASE-CLASS` development

-    - Note development of the  WRITE-REFERENCE-EXPRESSION feature subset, during protoyping for development of the `BASE-CLASS` implementation.
+    - Note development of the  WRITE-REFERENCE-EXPRESSION feature subset, during prototyping for development of the `BASE-CLASS` implementation.

     - Note interaction within the LTP-Main source repository - e.g some